HOA Stealth Flagpole Antenna · 160–6M · No Radials · Made in USA

 Outside: 2" OD, full length — uniform profile top to bottom.
 Clean.
 Sleek.
 Invisible as an antenna.
 Inside: wall graduates where the physics demands it — 0.125" lower 30% where base bending stress peaks, 0.065" upper 70% where reducing mass at height lowers dynamic wind loads.
 Zero plastic.
 All-metal.
 McMaster-Carr hardware throughout.

 Every Greyline wind rating is derived from ASCE 7-10 structural engineering values — actual geometry, actual math, published methodology.
 A wind rating without a cited standard is a guess dressed as a spec.
-Ask any competitor which standard they used.
+Ask any antenna maker which standard they used.
 If they can't cite one, you have your answer.

 Limited Edition · Artisan Production Run